Agent skills

 The repo exposes them to clients through:

-The installer can also copy the same skill bundle into global skill directories for Codex and Claude Code.
+The Codex and Claude Code installers can copy the same skill bundle into their

 When to invoke a skill